exratione/lambda-complex/examples/simple/README.md

 ## Setting the Application in Motion

-Once deployment is complete, add messages to the `simple-<deployId>-MessageTransformer-<assignedId>` queue to see the Lambda functions triggered in response.
-The message body can consist of any valid JSON.
+Once deployment is complete, add messages containing any valid JSON string to the `simple-<deployId>-MessageTransformer-<assignedId>` queue to see the Lambda functions triggered in response.